-The only things separating the two liquids, primarily tea and coffee, are their flavors, smells, and beneficial ingredients.
-Tea is traditionally used to unwind after a long day, while coffee is usually used to boost energy and physical efficiency in the morning.
+The primary differences between these two beverages lie in their flavors, aromas, and beneficial compounds.
+Tea is often associated with relaxation after a long day, while coffee is typically used to enhance energy and physical performance in the morning.

 Coffee vs. Tea